Skip to main content

 50%

-As you can see, collecting the entire payment due from a client is important.
-Yet, it may be just as important to understand the billable value of the time worked as this can just as easily affect the bottom line of your firm.
+As you can see, collecting the entire payment due from a client is important (although not guaranteed), it may be just as important to understand the billable value of the time worked, as this can just as easily affect the bottom line of your firm.
 In the example above, losing out on both client payment and initial invoice value has caused this company to cut its earning potential in half, which is not obvious if you are simply reviewing collections of outstanding invoices.

 CORE Helps You Improve Billable Value